iaincollins/ardent-collector/README.md

 ## About this software

-The Ardent Collector gathers data submitted to the Elite Dangerous Data Network.
+The Ardent Collector gathers data submitted to the [Elite Dangerous Data Network](https://github.com/EDCD/EDDN).

-Ardent has details for over 110,000,000 star systems, over 30,000,000 trade orders for commodities and information on over 300,000 stations, ports, settlements and fleet carriers throughout the galaxy.
+Ardent has details for over 150,000,000 star systems and over 30,000,000 trade orders for commodities and information across markets on over 300,000 stations, ports, settlements and fleet carriers throughout the galaxy, with millions of updates per day.

 The Ardent Collector writes data it gathers to relational databases and generates reports from the data (e.g. summaries of commodity supply and demand